 The presentation currency of the Company's financial statements is Sterling Pounds ("£").
-Foreign currency items included in the Company's financial statements are measured in the Company's functional currency which is $\pounds$ .
-The presentation currency of the Company's financial statements is the same as the functional currency.
+Foreign currency items included in the Company's financial statements are measured in the Company's functional currency which is £.

-Transactions in foreign currencies are translated into the functional currency of each Fund at the foreign currency exchange rate in effect at the date of the transaction.
+Transactions in foreign currencies are translated into the functional currency of the Company at the foreign currency exchange rate in effect at the date of the transaction.

-Foreign currency assets and liabilities, including investments, are translated at the exchange rate prevailing at period end.
-The foreign exchange gain or loss based on the translation of the investments, as well as the gain or loss arising on the translation of other assets and liabilities, is included in net gains/(losses) on financial assets/liabilities at fair value through profit or loss in the Statement of Comprehensive Income.
+Foreign currency assets and liabilities, including investments, are translated at the exchange rate prevailing at year end. the foreign exchange gain or loss based on the translation of the investments, as well as the gain or loss arising on the translation of other assets and liabilities, is included in net gains/(losses) on financial assets at fair value through profit or loss in the statement of Comprehensive income.

-(e) Interest income and interest expense
+(e) Interest expense

-Interest income and interest expense are accrued on an effective interest basis and are recognised in the Statement of Comprehensive Income as interest income and interest expense respectively.
+Interest expense is accrued on an effective interest basis and is recognised in the Statement of Comprehensive Income as interest expense.